chrisstef/defi-staking/README.md

 with the blockchain in order to update the frontend.

-(Note: to prevent crashing, USDT amount staked should be less than 60).
+(Note: to prevent crashing, USDT amount staked should be less than 60.
+The app is not made for production use after all).

 You need to have **[Metamask](https://metamask.io/)** installed and make sure you are connected to **[Rinkeby](https://www.rinkeby.io/#stats)** network.